xsoophx/SoftwareEngineering/README.md

 ### Project Language
 Why are we using **Kotlin**?
--   it's easy and completely interoperable with Java.
+-   It's easy and completely interoperable with Java.
 So in case, we want to code some parts in Java, it's easy to add those code parts.
--   we will be able to solve problems with a fewer amount of lines of code.
+-   We will be able to solve problems with a fewer amount of lines of code.
--   the code is more reliable, easier to maintain, easier to read, and it's also easier to apply changes when they're needed.
+-   The code is more reliable, easier to maintain, easier to read, and it's also easier to apply changes when they're needed.
--   the compiler is smarter and safer.
+-   The compiler is smarter and safer.
 It detects errors at compile time and performs a lot of checks.
 -   Kotlin has a good support for Functional Programming.
 -   Kotlin has Null Safety, which means it eliminates the danger of null references.